MaceChettiyadan/Y11Notes/Economics/3. Elasticity/Price Elasticity of Demand.md

 		- To graph, a vertical line.
 	- **Unitary Elastic** - $Ed = 1$
 		- Changes in price equal changes in quantity demanded
+- **Total Revenue** is $P\times Q$
+	- Graphically, this is the box of $PQ$, with a corner $(0,0)$
+	- From here, we can calculate gains and losses (difference in boxes)
+	- For an inelastic good, price has a direct relationship to total revenue (inc. price = inc. total revenue)
+	- For an elastic good, price has an inverse relationship to total revenue (inc. price = dec. total revenue)
+	- Unitary goods have a constant total revenue
 ###### Explain the determinants of price elasticity of demand
 ###### Distinguish between goods that are price elastic and price inelastic in demand
 ###### Demonstrate and describe the link between price elasticity of demand and total revenue